-I'm Sam (he/him), a fifth-year PhD candidate in Spanish linguistics at the University of Toronto.
-In my thesis, I explore a structure-driven approach to the interpretation of nominal expressions in Spanish.
+I'm Sam (he/him), a PhD candidate in Spanish linguistics at the University of Toronto.
+In my thesis, I explore a structure-driven approach to the interpretation of nominal and pronominal expressions in Spanish.
 My supervisor is María Cristina Cuervo, and my committee members are Arsalan Kahnemuyipour, Suzi Lima, and Ana Teresa Pérez-Leroux.

 My broader interests include the morphosyntax and semantics of the noun phrase, particularly gender, number, and reference to kinds.